kyrie-edelweiss/edelweiss-archive/_pages/the-red-king-trigger.md

 ---
 # CONTENT WARNING:

-The Red King © 2025 by Kyrie Edelweiss includes references to sexual assault, physical abuse, open or subtle psychological manipulation, graphic language, cosmic and/or psychological horror and other themes that may be triggering to some readers.
+The Red King © 2025 by Kyrie D'Agostino includes references to sexual assault, physical abuse, open or subtle psychological manipulation, graphic language, cosmic and/or psychological horror and other themes that may be triggering to some readers.

 Chapter 1 is a graphic depiction of sexual assault.
 Some other chapters contain allusions to the act. **This chapter can be safely skipped.**